billgraziano/xelogstash/README.md

 * `logstash` is the address of the Logstash server is _host:port_ format.
 If empty, it will not send events to logstash.
 * `samples` set to true will save a JSON file with one of each event type that was processed.
 This is very helpful for testing your JSON format.
 * `summary` set to true will print a nice summary of the output including how many of each type of event were processed.
 * `workers` controls how many concurrent workers will process the sources.
-It defaults to 4 * the number of cores in the computer.
+It defaults to the number of cores in the computer.
 A given worker will process all the sessions for a source before moving on to the next source.
 The application doesn't use much CPU.
 It spends lots of time waiting on data to return from sources.
 * `http_metrics` enables a local web server that can provide diagnostic information.
 This defaults to false.
 It exposes the following two URLs:
   * [http://localhost:8080/debug/vars](http://localhost:8080/debug/vars]) provides some basic metrics in JSON format including the total number of events processed.
 This information is real-time.
-  * [http://localhost:8080/debug/pprof/](http://localhost:8080/debug/pprof/) exposes the GO PPROF web page for diagnostic information on the executable including memory usage, blocking, and running GO routines.
+  * [http://localhost:8080/debug/pprof/](http://localhost:8080/debug/pprof/) exposes the [GO PPROF](https://golang.org/pkg/net/http/pprof/) web page for diagnostic information on the executable including memory usage, blocking, and running GO routines.
   * IE is horrible for viewing these.
 I've found that using PowerShell and running `Invoke-RestMethod "http://localhost:8080/debug/vars"` works well to view that URL

 ### `[applog]` section
-This section control how XELogstash writes its own logging events.
+This section control how XELogstash writes its own logging events.  *Note: I don't use this as much anymore.
+But it is still required.
+The only required field is `timestamp_field_name`.*

 * `logstash` is the address of the Logstash server is _host:port_ format.
 If empty, it will not send logging events to logstash.
 This should probably be the same as the `logstash` above but doesn't have to be.
 * `samples` set to true will save a JSON file with every logging event written to it.
 This is very helpful for testing your JSON format.
 * `timestamp_field_name` defines the JSON field that will store the timestamp of the event.
 This should be "@timestamp" unless you've been told to use a different value.
 This field is required.